piotrmurach/tty-file/README.md

 Accepted formats are `:old`, `:unified`, `:context`, `:ed`, `:reverse_ed`, by default the `:unified` format is used.

+The `:context_lines` specifies how many extra lines around the differing lines to include in the output.
+By default its 3 lines.

 ```ruby
 TTY::File.diff('file_a', 'file_b', format: :old)
 # =>